 Expert: JP Kellams

-Game Project Management Tip: Start with a clear vison and remain adaptive.
+Game Development Project Management Tip: Start with a clear vison and remain adaptive.

 EA producer JP Kellams has a solid background in game development, having worked on over 20 game titles.
-With a thorough understanding of the game culture as a whole, Kellams has been able to remedy inefficiencies common to game development.
+With a thorough understanding of the game culture as a whole, Kellams has been able to remedy inefficiencies common to the game development process.
 Today, his approach is pivotal to EA’s success.

 Because the studio makes decisions just-in-time, the team works with some uncertainty of the final design.
 They prioritize quality and backlog management to maintain this kind of pace.
 Changes always occur during game development planning, so being adaptive helps the team work with the natural flow of the project instead of against.